Cole-Parsons/Gallery-Cleaner/README.md

 I've seen apps online for photo cleaning but but who knows what they are doing with your photos and where they're going!

-The goal of this app is to be quick, transparent, and easy to use.
+The goal of this app is to be quick, transparent, and easy to use!

 ## How to Run:
 1. clone the repository `git clone https://github.com/Cole-Parsons/Gallery-Cleaner.git`